 With so many tokens present today, regulating cryptocurrencies became a necessity, yet not something which is yet to actually take place.
 Regulating cryptocurrencies means defining them firstly.
 That is one of the challenges, as they might actually be a completely new asset and not just money.
 A new asset would mean a completely new set of laws and that takes time.

-There are plenty of concerns regarding the legalization and regulation of cryptocurrencies, like money laundering and using cryptocurrencies for illegal transactions.
+There are plenty of concerns regarding the legalization and regulation of cryptocurrencies, such as new political issues that may have an impact on it, like Brexit for example, or other concerns like money laundering and using cryptocurrencies for illegal transactions.
 Likewise, there are plenty of phony tokens and unfulfilled promises, as many ICOs turn out to be a dead end, sometimes deliberately, sometimes through a lack of luck or incompetence.
 All of these things have to be accounted for in order to have proper regulations of cryptocurrencies.

 Diversity – Just Another Obstacle